alesauce/alexandersauceda.dev/content/posts/creating-ansible-homelab-roles.md

 ---
-title: "Creating Ansible Homelab Roles"
+title: "An Idiot's Journey into Automation with Ansible"
 date: 2023-04-24T20:39:05-06:00
-draft: true
+draft: false
 tags:
 - ansible
 - homelab